 Every Ladakh season, one of the most common questions I answer on my blog is “How is the mobile phone connectivity in Leh Ladakh?”.
-The season for traveling to Leh Ladakh is in full swing in the months of June to September every year.
+The season for traveling to Leh Ladakh is in full swing from June to September every year.
 Thousands of people make a trip to Ladakh by road or by flying directly to Leh in this season time.
 However, they are worried about being connected to the family back home in such a remote place.

-Of course, Internet and mobile phone connectivity is an integral part of our lives nowadays.
-One cannot imagine a life without a mobile phone or Internet and not being connected with our loved ones even living seven seas away from home.
+Of course, the Internet and mobile phone connectivity are an integral part of our lives nowadays.
+One cannot imagine a life without a mobile phone or the Internet and not being connected with our loved ones, even living seven seas away from home.

 So, Leh – Ladakh isn’t a special place when it comes to mobile phone connectivity or Internet access.
-Hence, knowing about mobile connectivity in Ladakh will help you in many ways making a trip to Ladakh.
+Hence, knowing about mobile connectivity in Ladakh will help you in many ways in making a trip to Ladakh.

 Let's quickly dive into the details:

 Tips on Mobile Phone Connectivity in Leh – Ladakh

 Well, in this article today, I will share some tips on mobile phone connectivity in Leh – Ladakh.
-Communication or staying connected with our loved ones is one of the prime necessity of our lifestyles in this era.
-Unfortunately, things aren’t as rosy as we may assume when it comes to communications or staying connected when we talk about remote parts of the Himalayas including Leh – Ladakh.
+Communication or staying connected with our loved ones is one of the prime necessities of our lifestyles in this era.
+Unfortunately, things aren’t as rosy as we may assume when it comes to communications or staying connected when we talk about remote parts of the Himalayas, including Leh – Ladakh.

 Hence, the below tips will surely help you to set your expectations right in terms of phone or mobile connectivity in Ladakh before you make a trip to Leh – Ladakh in the upcoming season.

 Given below are some important tips on details related to mobile phone connectivity in Leh – Ladakh and surrounding regions including Srinagar – Leh Highway and Manali – Leh Highway.
 Please read them carefully before planning for your Leh – Ladakh trip.